Skip to main content

 Although I'm reticent to share too many of those details, I acknowledge that these factors have been affecting my enjoyment of reading.
 I'm realizing more and more that when I read these days, I am looking for the following:

 • The ability to escape.
 Do I really want to read about people posting books online when that's on my to-do list?
 Not necessarily as I just feel guilty for not creating as much content as I feel I should.
-Or about those who are working in a library when I had mixed experiences and can recall all of the politics and drama associated with library union workers?
+Or about those who are working in a library when I had mixed experiences and can recall all of the politics and drama associated with unionized library workers?
 Uh, sometimes as I want to see if that drama has been captured, so maybe this is on me and I need to stop reading those books (this is also not a reflection on any recent books I've read falling into these categories) 😆

 • The ability to grow as a person.
 As much as I like reading about familiar settings or warm, cozy stories, I recognize the need to temper both comfort and growth.
 While comfort reads can help me escape from my day-to-day reality of physical limitations, I don't want to perpetually stay there.
 Growing my mind is something I can do, so I love that both fiction and non-fiction can expand my perspective and understanding of the world.

 • The ability to become a better follower of Christ.
 Finally, this is most important to me.
 I still sparingly read secular books because of common grace and God's truth underscoring all truth, but books specifically focused on Christ make the most sense for me to invest my time in when He is not absent in my life.
 This is also why I seldom read clean books where the content is devoid of God and relies on everything apart from Him.
 However, I also want to be careful that I'm not just reading books about people like me so that I don't stay where I am and perceive others to be just like me.
-Becoming a better following of Christ involves being challenged where needed (and comforted where needed) and being willing to go where He leads me.
+Becoming a better follower of Christ involves being challenged where needed (and comforted where needed) and being willing to go where He leads me.

 Right now, I'm in a difficult season but one that I hope will make me a better person.
 Part of this time has been spent evaluating where I can direct my weakened state of being to best glorify God and serve His people.
 In a roundabout way, by becoming tired of reading about readers, I've been working on having my identity centred on more than just books.
-Ideally, my life should be centred about Christ, and it's not to say that I can't have any hobbies, but I need to watch out that reading as a hobby doesn't become all-consuming.
+Ideally, my life should be centred on Christ, and it's not to say that I can't have any hobbies, but I need to watch out that reading as a hobby doesn't become all-consuming.
 There can be too much of a good thing!

 I still love books and reading at the end of the day, and I'd be hard-pressed to give it all up, but I want to be about more than books in my life.
 Although I don't know what that looks like yet, my first step is to pick up diverse Christian fiction where the main characters aren't known for the same thing I'm trying to presently escape.
 Maybe it's a good thing I have such a long TBR so that I can delve into new worlds instead of just bookish ones 😂